Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Maret 2025 21.26.37 UTC
+- WIB: Jumat, 14 Maret 2025 22.26.52 UTC
-- WITA: Jumat, 14 Maret 2025 22.26.37 UTC
+- WITA: Jumat, 14 Maret 2025 23.26.52 UTC
-- WIT: Jumat, 14 Maret 2025 23.26.37 UTC
+- WIT: Sabtu, 15 Maret 2025 00.26.52 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational